FuzzWil/fuzzwil/README.md

 21
 They/Them

-Currently working on a simple top-down game and visual novel for a two game jams
+Currently working on a simple top-down game and visual novel for two game jams

 I'm currently learning...
 - how to improve my game mechanics with better physics and math calculations.